Maureen Harding Clark: Early life and education

-Clark was born to an Irish Catholic mother and a Scottish Presbyterian father in Scotland.
+Clark was born to an Irish Catholic mother and a Scottish Presbyterian father in Edinburgh, Scotland.
 When she was two years old, her family moved to Malaysia where she and her sister attended an English school run by French nuns.
-At that time, she also learned Malay.
+She also learned Malay.
 The school they attended in Malaysia was located in Bukit Nanas, Kuala Lumpur.
 When she was twelve years old, the family moved to Ireland where she attended the Muckross Park College in Dublin.
 In 1964, Clark began studying at the University of Lyon where she obtained a diploma in French language.

 In 1965, Clark returned to Ireland and studied law at the University College Dublin, where she met her husband.
 Following her graduation with a BCL degree, she and her husband settled in the United States, where they had two children.
 After an amicable separation, she and the children returned to Ireland, where she followed up her studies at Trinity College Dublin.
 While at the university, her lecturer was Mary Robinson, who later became President of Ireland.
 In 1975, she completed her studies and became a Barrister-at-Law at the Honourable Society of King's Inns.

 In 2021, she was made an honorary fellow of Trinity College Dublin.